pocesar/angular-errorlookup/README.md

   // model.model

   // The $attrs from the current element with all the bells and whistles, unchanged
+  // You can even add CSS classes to the element through here, omg messy spaghetti! <3
   // model.attrs

   // Alias for the current model $viewValue